DigitalVilla/Memorax/README.md

-# A NEAT JS MEMORY GAME
+# MEMORAX a Memory Game
-### A challenging UI to test your memory
+###  JS/HTML game with a flat UI design to challenge your memory
+With dynamic animation and responsive DOM creation.
+#### Technologies
+JavaScript, SASS, HTML and CSS Animations.
+##### known bugs for next version
-Dynamic animation and DOM creation. known bugs: CSS is not equally functional  accross all browsers
+CSS needs to be downgraded to be equally functional accross all browsers.
 #### Main Screen
 ![Screenshot](screenshot.png)